Feedback so far

 Status Quo (Current Situation)

-Keep the speed uplifting in place upon all navigable waters upstream of the Thornton Rd/ Pacific Coast highway bridge.
+A speed uplifting applies to all navigable waters of the Tarawera River upstream of the Pacific Coast Highway Bridge.

 • 2023 Tarawera River Speed Uplifting Option Two